| Brad Templeton's Photography |

 You can also look at a zoom, such as the sigma 17-35mm.
 Canon's 16-35L is a nice, if large lens, but my own experience with it suggested it was not worth the price difference.
 Recommendations are also given on the 10D style cameras for Sigma's 15-30, which is aimed right at this market.

-For the "x0D" and Rebel XT/XTi, consider seriously the Canon 10-22mm EF-S lens.
-This lens only works on the newer digital SLRs.
-However, for wide angle work there is no substitute for the 10mm focal length.
-I have this lens, and it gets me shots I could not get other ways, but it is pricey for a non-L lens, and is not as sharp as that range of lenses.
+For the "x0D" and Rebel, give some consideration to the Canon 10-22mm EF-S lens.
+This works on the more recent Canons.
+However, for wide angle work there may be no substitute for the 10mm focal length.
+I have this lens, and it gets me shots I could not get other ways, but it is pricey for a non-L lens, and is not as sharp as that range of lenses, or the wide-angle primes.

 Some like the 24-85mm Canon lens.
 It has a good range and is small enough, though only average in quality.
 Others like the 28-135mm IS lens, which I have not shot with.
 It is not considered super high quality but the IS function (combined with the ISO 800 in your camera) will get shots few other lenses can while walking around.